 If you’re using Samsung device or you’re an Android developer, you might be interested at some level to know about most known tool Odin.
 I’m writing this post so that I can adequately explain what Odin is?
 What are its functionalities?
 How to use Odin to flash Firmware on Samsung Phones?
 How to download Odin?

-Odin is a simple tool to flash custom recovery image, Stock ROM (Official Firmware), wipe the device completely and unbricking a Samsung Galaxy device bypassing recovery mode.
+Odin is a simple tool to flash custom recovery image, Stock ROM (Official Firmware), wipe the device entirely and unbricking a Samsung Galaxy device bypassing recovery mode.
 Odin uses Download mode on any Samsung device to flash image files.
-In addition to flashing Odin is also utilized for the repartition of equipment storage based on .pit file, which can save you from soft bricking (when flashing goes wrong, and recovery/the bootloader fail).
+In addition to flashing Odin is also utilized for the repartition of equipment storage based on the .pit file, which can save you from soft bricking (when flashing goes wrong, and recovery/the bootloader fail).

-Download Odin Versions
+Download Odin Versions (All Listed)

 - Odin v1.70